 - Monitoring the monetary policies

 - Ensuring price stability in the country considering the economic growth of the country

 Also, read about the Monetary Policy Committee (MPC) and know more about this six-member committee.

 Regulator and Administrator of the Financial System

-- The RBI determines comprehensive parameters of banking operations.
+- The RBI determines the comprehensive parameters of banking operations.